rit-coms/COMS-Console/README.md

 ## Features

-- Auto fullscreen on Raspberry Pi startup
+- Window management on Raspberry Pi startup
+  - Automatic startup fullscreen
+  - Refocus on launcher after game closes
 - Displays a library of all custom-made games
   - Retrieves and manages all games from a game library directory (varies by OS)
+  - Supports multiple game-making platforms
+    - Pygame
+    - Godot
+    - Web Games
 - Cross platform
+- Automated builds for the Raspberry Pi, Mac, Windows, and Debian Linux

 ## Tech Stack